lloydhamilton/langchain_mcp_connect/README.md

 ## Introduction
 This project introduces tools to easily integrate Anthropic Model Context Protocol(MCP) with langchain.
-It embeds the MCP tools and resources into the system prompt and allows LLMs to interact with them through langchain.
+It provides a simple way to connect to MCP servers and access tools that can be made available to LangChain.

 MCP integrations with langchain expands the capabilities of LLM by providing access to an ecosystem of community build servers and additional resources.
 This means that we do not need to create custom tools for each LLM, but rather use the same tools across different LLMs.

-For a detail example on how `langchain_mcp_connect` can be used, see this [demo](https://github.com/lloydhamilton/agentic_ai_mcp_demo) project.

 ## What is the Model Context Protocol (MCP)?
 The Model Context Protocol (MCP) is an open-source standard released by Anthropic.